caldaml/Strategic-Sourcing-Daikin-2026/SQL_useful_functions.md

     "Std.
 Cost" = "Std.
 Cost" * .0063,
     "Ext.
 PPV" = "Ext.
 PPV" * .0063
 WHERE Currency ='JPY';
--- This is a past task I did where I had to adjust currency columns such that they would turn yen to USD. (.0063 was the exchange rate at this poing)
+-- This is a past task I did where I had to adjust currency columns such that they would turn yen to USD.
+--  (.0063 was the exchange rate at this point in time)
 ```

 ## Duplicate Reduction